-Google ads may not be displayed alongside any type of content prohibited by our program policies, including adult or mature, copyrighted, violent, or hateful content.
+Google ads may not be displayed alongside any type of content prohibited by our Program policies and the Google Publisher Policies.
 It's your responsibility to ensure that all of your pages adhere to these policies.

 - Create sites with unique and relevant content.

 Google will take action against domains that don’t add any value to users.
-Familiarizing yourself with Google's Webmaster Guidelines will introduce you to some best practices of successful publishers, including:
+Familiarizing yourself with the Spam policies for Google web search will introduce you to some best practices of successful publishers, including: